xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/other.md

 ## Media loaded

-When the **slide width** depend on inner images size, you need to reinit the slider when the media is loaded and the **width** of the image is calculated.
+If you want to animate on image loaded, with `mediaLoaded: true` use the class `.xt-medialoaded` or the js event `medialoaded.xt`.

-If you want to animate with css use the `.xt-medialoaded` class or with js use the event `medialoaded.xt`.
+When the **slide width** depends on inner images size, you need to reinit the slider when the media is loaded and the **width** of the image is calculated with `mediaLoadedReinit: true`.

 <div class="table-scroll">